andreasscherbaum/gh-notifications/README.md

 * check_suite
 * deploy_key

-It will generate an email with unknown events.
+It will generate an email with details about unknown events.

 ## pre-commit hook